-- 1-3(A) Implement the adopted Albuquerque/Bernalillo County Comprehensive Plan (ABC Comp Plan), as amended. - 1-3(B) Ensure that all development in the City is consistent with the spirit and intent of any other plans and policies adopted by City Council. - 1-3(C) Ensure the provision of adequate public facilities and services for new development. - 1-3(D) Protect all communities, especially those that have been historically underserved. - 1-3(E) Protect the quality and character of residential neighborhoods. - 1-3(F) Promote the economic development and fiscal sustainability of the City. - 1-3(G) Promote small-scale, neighborhood-serving economic development opportunities. - 1-3(H) Provide for the efficient administration of City land use and development regulations. - 1-3(I) Protect the health, safety, and general welfare of the public. - 1-3(J) Provide for orderly and coordinated development patterns. - 1-3(K) Encourage the conservation and efficient use of water and other natural resources. - 1-3(L) Implement a connected system of parks, trails, and open spaces to promote improved outdoor activity and public health. - 1-3(M) Provide reasonable protection from possible nuisances and hazards and to otherwise protect and improve public health. - 1-3(N) Encourage efficient and connected transportation and circulation systems for motor vehicles, bicycles, and pedestrians.
+- 1-3(A) Implement the adopted Albuquerque/Bernalillo County Comprehensive Plan (ABC Comp Plan), as amended. - 1-3(B) Ensure that all development in the City is consistent with the spirit and intent of any other plans and policies adopted by City Council. - 1-3(C) Ensure the provision of adequate public facilities and services for new development. - 1-3(D) Protect all communities, especially those that have been historically underserved. - 1-3(E) Protect the quality and character of residential neighborhoods. - 1-3(F) Promote the economic development and fiscal sustainability of the City. - 1-3(G) Promote small-scale, neighborhood-serving economic development opportunities. - 1-3(H) Provide for the efficient administration of City land use and development regulations. - 1-3(I) Protect the health, safety, and general welfare of the public. - 1-3(J) Provide for orderly and coordinated development patterns. - 1-3(K) Encourage the conservation and efficient use of water and other natural resources. - 1-3(L) Protect the abundant natural resources that characterize Albuquerque, including but not limited to Major Public Open Space, Sensitive Lands, the Rio Grande, and the waterways that lead to the river. - 1-3(M) Implement a connected system of parks, trails, and open spaces to promote improved outdoor activity and public health. - 1-3(N) Provide reasonable protection from possible nuisances and hazards and to otherwise protect and improve public health. - 1-3(O) Encourage efficient and connected transportation and circulation systems for motor vehicles, bicycles, and pedestrians.